Learn How Trailblazers Lead Business Reinvention

 The next wave of disruption will come at the hands of some innovative Fourth Industrial Revolution technologies and sciences that are changing the world.
 To be a Trailblazer now, just like those who drove the previous waves of disruption, you need to demonstrate imagination, ingenuity, and innovation when it comes to the application of these new technologies and sciences.

 Before advances in technologies and sciences can be used to revolutionize your organization and prepare it for success in the new digital economy, someone—hopefully you—must blaze a new trail and inspire a culture of integration based on API-led connectivity.
 API (application programming interfaces) may sound too technical to be relevant to business.
 But rest assured that much the same way the PC, the LAN, the Web, and consumer technologies have fundamentally changed how we do business, APIs will have a similar if not more profound impact.
+And thanks to an emerging class of citizen integration tools—like MuleSoft Composer that relies on clicks instead of code—integration trailblazers will make an even bigger impact.

 However, in the same way that it took a while for each of those disruptive technologies to gain widespread business acceptance, many of today’s businesses will be inclined to cling to familiar, but outdated, operating models.
 So, as the world plows its way towards a fully digital economy, the mandate to change is not likely to come from the top.
 As with previous revolutions, this next shift will be driven from within.